HuanLab/ML4MassSpec/README.md

 Tip: Simply closing the terminal window also ends the environment session.

-### 4. Open Jupyter Notebook (Beginner Friendly)
+### 4. Open JupyterLab and Load a Notebook (Recommended)

 After installing Anaconda:

 1. Open the **Anaconda Navigator** app from your Start menu (Windows) or Applications folder (Mac).
-2. In Anaconda Navigator, click the **Launch** button under Jupyter Notebook or JupyterLab.
-This will open Jupyter in your web browser.
+2. In Anaconda Navigator, click the **Launch** button under JupyterLab.
+This will open JupyterLab in your web browser.
+3. In JupyterLab, use the file browser (on the left) to navigate to the `notebooks/` folder inside your `ML4MassSpec` project.
+4. Double-click on **ipynb** file to open the notebook and get started.
-3. Inside Jupyter Notebook or JupyterLab, you can open a terminal tab from the Jupyter interface if you need to run shell commands.
+5. (Optional) Inside JupyterLab, you can open a terminal tab from the Jupyter interface if you need to run shell commands.
 * *(Optional video walkthrough)*
   [![Watch: Jupyter Notebook Tutorial for Beginners](https://img.youtube.com/vi/Ou-7G9VQugg/0.jpg)](https://www.youtube.com/watch?v=Ou-7G9VQugg) ([YouTube][4])
 ---